elixir-europe/rdmkit/pages/tool_assembly/NO_TSD_assembly.md

 Course on the usage of TSD from the University of Oslo are announced [here](https://www.uio.no/english/for-employees/support/research/research-data/training/courses/).
 The recording of a previous course on Nettskjema and TSD is accessible [here](https://www.uio.no/for-ansatte/kompetanse/tema/data/nettskjema-tsd/tsd-nettskjema2april.html).

-## What tools are used within the TSD data management tools assembly?

-{% include toollist.html tag="TSD" %}